 10. Data Backup

-It’s easy to accidentally delete or corrupt SaaS application data.
+It’s easy to delete or corrupt SaaS application data accidentally.
 Software conflicts and malicious actors can cause major disruptions.
 SaaS vendors back up data at the platform level, but you can’t access that information to restore your account.

 Backup software gives you full control and immediate access to your critical business data.
 If something happens, you can restore your data in a few clicks.